 Many of our iconic species, such as whitebait and eels, need to move between the sea and rivers to complete their lifecycles.
 If these movements are delayed or blocked, these fish may be unable to reach habitats for completing their lifecycle, and they may be lost from a stream completely.

-HBRC would like to find all the structures around Hawke's Bay that fish may struggle to swim over or around.
+The Regional Council would like to find all the structures around Hawke's Bay that fish may struggle to swim over or around.
 We will prioritise and fix those fis barriers that would have the greatest benefit to the regional biodiversity and abundance of our fish communities.
 Please help us locate any structures in our waterways that you think fish may struggle to swim over/around.
 Use the link below to send us details and provide us with photos and we will take it from there.

 • Raised (‘perched’) culverts or drains